 Due to the nature of a healthcare environment where the ill and infirm are treated, food and liquids can easily harbor bacteria and other dangerous organisms.
 No food or drink is allowed in any part of the office or clinical areas beyond the waiting room.

-NO SMOKING IS ALLOWED within 50 feet of the building entrance for safety and health reasons.
-Individuals caught smoking or disposing of cigarette butts in our parking area other than in a specified container may be asked to pay a $50.00 fine.
+Individuals caught disposing of cigarette butts in our parking area other than in a specified container may be asked to pay a $50.00 fine.
 Additional littering fines are regulated and enforced by town and county authorities.

 DO NOT CONTACT THE PROVIDERS OR STAFF AT HOME OR ON PERSONAL MOBILE DEVICES OR USE SOCIAL MEDIA FOR ISSUES THAT PERTAIN TO A HEALTH OR MEDICAL CONCERN.

 The on-call service is not to be utilized as a refill request line, appointment line, or to discuss lab results or visit experiences.
 When calling the on-call line, caller ID that appears as "PRIVATE" may go unanswered and vague messages, such as "call me," will not be returned.
 On call messages are screened prior to returning the call.